amaitou/Born2beRoot/README.md

 - SELinux is the Default for Rocky Linux, AlmaLinux, CentOS, and Red Hat.
 - SELinux is Designed to protect the entire operating system.
-- AppArmor is the Default for OpenSUSE, Debian and Ubuntu.
+- AppArmor is the Default for OpenSUSE, Debian, and Ubuntu.
 - AppArmor works with file paths.
 - AppArmor is less complex and easier for the average user to learn than SELinux.